All our answers to all your questions.

 LEED is short for Leadership in Energy and Environmental Design.
 LEED is a rating system developed by the US Green Building Council system that measures how ‘green’ a building/remodel/new construction is.
 For more specific information on LEED go to www.usgbc.org/leed/

 Colorhouse products are LEED Compliant.

 Does Colorhouse paint work for chemically sensitive people?

-While our paints are zero VOC and low odor, for chemically-sensitive customers we recommend consulting a licensed physician and testing our product before using.
+For chemically-sensitive customers we recommend consulting a licensed physician and testing our product before using.
 All chemical sensitivities are unique and affect individuals differently.
 Our paint is not a natural paint, it is an acrylic product made with chemical compounds.
 It is our customers’ responsibility to determine if they are sensitive to our formulation.
 Please note that Colorhouse is not liable for any product reimbursement due to chemically sensitive scenarios.

 Is Colorhouse a natural paint?

 Colorhouse is not a natural paint.
 It is a water-based, 100% acrylic paint.

 Is Colorhouse tested on animals/animal ingredients?